stonepros/stone/doc/stonefs/mds-config-ref.rst

 ``mds_wipe_ino_prealloc``

-:Description: Ceph will delete ino preallocation metadata on startup
+:Description: Stone will delete ino preallocation metadata on startup
               (for testing only).

 :Type:  Boolean